ioBroker/ioBroker.nightscout/README.md

    use or non-use of the information provided or by the use of incorrect and incomplete information, are excluded in principle, provided that the translator / The authors are not proven to be intentionally or grossly negligent.
    All offers are non-binding.
-The translators / authors expressly reserve the right to change, supplement or delete parts of the pages or the entire offer without prior notice, or to discontinue publication temporarily or permanently.
+The translators / authors expressly reserve the right to change, supplement or delete parts of the pages or the entire offer without a prior notice, or to discontinue publication temporarily or permanently.

 !> Do-It-Yourself.
-   DIY project means in our case, that there is no company from which one can buy a finished, functioning system.
+   DIY project means, in our case, that there is no company from which one can buy a finished, functioning system.
    Elements of the system are developed and put together by participants of the project.
    They will be provided to you free of charge.
    DIY means to you that you have to do your part to make the system work for you.